VaughnHartling/ReactFLO/README.md

 * Scroll up to zoom in and scroll down to zoom out
 * Double click nodes to collapse/expand their child nodes
 * Click on a node to view its props and state
-* Select a prop to visualize its path as it flows through out the component tree
+* Select a prop to visualize its path as it flows through the component tree
   * Stateful nodes will turn orange if they contain a value equal to the value of the selected prop
-  * Stateful nodes will turn green if they contain a key with a value equal to the value of the selected prop
+  * Stateful nodes will turn cyan if they contain a key with a value equal to the value of the selected prop
-  * Sibling nodes will turn green if they contain a prop with the same key but a different value to the selected prop
+  * Sibling nodes will turn cyan if they contain a prop with the same key but a different value to the selected prop
   * Sibling nodes will turn orange if they contain a prop with the same key and value as the selected prop

 ### Making Changes